Logo Voyage

 Medical supplies

-[edit]You don't want to go overboard with medical supplies, but a basic first aid kit is a worthwhile precaution.
+You don't want to go overboard with medical supplies, but a basic first aid kit is worthwhile.
 If you're lucky, it'll be the one thing you brought that you didn't "need", but if you're not so lucky, then you'll definitely regret leaving the essentials behind.
 Adhesive bandages, disinfectant, and a general-purpose headache or inflammation remedy – aspirin or ibuprofen are okay in most areas, but if dengue fever is a risk, carry paracetamol (acetominophen) instead – are the bare essentials.
 As makeshift bandages (and dozens of other uses), cotton handkerchiefs are worth carrying.
+Many travellers carry hand sanitizer and a remedy for diarrhea as well.

 Even if there are maintained outhouses along the trail (again: don't assume there will be), you shouldn't count on them having toilet paper; bring a partial roll from home.
 If you're unsure about the availability of facilities, bring a garden trowel so you can dig and then cover your own single-dump latrine (well off the trail and far away from any water supplies).